 Proper distribution of bite force:

 When you chew, your teeth should share the bite force needed to masticate the food.
 However, when a tooth is lost, some of your teeth may take on a heavier force load.
-A bridge absorbs some of the bite force for a more even distribution of the pressure.
+A bridge absorbs some of the bite force for a more even distribution of the pressure of your teeth.

 How do I take care of my bridge?